bahrus/xtal-sip/README.md

 At the micro level, components will have few, if any, dependencies, and those dependencies will tend to be quite stable, and likely all be used.
 The dependencies will skew more towards tightly coupled utility libraries.

-ES6 Modules (and hopefully HTML and CSS Modules in the near future), combined with import maps to (optionally) centralize management of these dependencies without bundling, works great at the micro level.
+ES6 Modules (and hopefully HTML and Stylesheet Modules in the near future), combined with import maps to (optionally) centralize management of these dependencies without bundling, works great at the micro level.
 But does it scale to the big picture?

 xtal-sip argues that while it is certainly possible to build large applications with just modules and import maps, there are some pain points which will surface.